How does the SPS School Board Election Work?

 When is the election?

-Primary Election Day is August 5th.
-Ballots must be postmarked by August 5th or returned to a ballot drop box by 8pm.
+Election Day is Tuesday, November 4th.
+Ballots must be postmarked by November 4th or returned to a ballot drop box by 8pm.

 How does School Board voting work?